Dr Carl Fox

 Profile

-Before joining the IDEA Centre, I completed my PhD, entitled Party to the Hypothetical Contract: Obligation, Legitimacy, and Autonomy, at the University of Sheffield.
+I’ve been at the IDEA Centre for ten years.
+Before that, I completed my PhD at the University of Sheffield.
 I have an MA in Philosophy from Sheffield, an MA in Journalism from Dublin City University, a BA in Philosophy and Political Science from Trinity College Dublin, and a gold star from my mother.
-Before coming to England to return to philosophy, I worked as a sub-editor for Real-Time Editing and Design.
+Before leaving Ireland to return to philosophy, I worked in journalism as a sub-editor for Real-Time Editing and Design.

 Research interests